 Carbon Reduction and Climate Change - Tackling climate change is a global issue, and we are playing our part in helping to mitigate it.
 Over the next year, we will develop and publish a Sustainable Energy and Climate Action Plan (SECAP) working with partners to address the climate change emergency and meet the Scottish Government's target of zero carbon emissions by 2045.
 The development of the SECAP will determine more detailed interim targets and actions to address this important issue.
-We will continue on our programme of carbon reduction initiatives including street lighting; property lighting, photo-voltaic panels and heating.
+We will continue our programme of carbon reduction initiatives including street lighting; property lighting, photo-voltaic panels and heating.
 We will continue with our electric vehicle charging and council vehicle changes as supported by Transport Scotland.
-We will explore low heat energy efficiency opportunities to develop a wider strategy, and we will continue our work on active travel encouraging alternatives to the traditionally fuelled car as the primary choice of transport.
+We will explore low carbon heat energy efficiency opportunities to develop a wider strategy.
+The shift to active travel that has emerged from the pandemic can assist long term in reducing the impact of climate change.
+We will look to encourage longer term modal shift post pandemic.